lok-18/LCNDR/README.md

 ## Dataset

-You can use pre-set images directly for testing.
+You can use pre-set images directly for testing or deploy your own dataset in `./dataset/test_data`.

 ## Model

-The pre-trained is in `./model`.
+The trained model by us is in `./model`.

 ## Test